11 European Cities You’ve Never Heard Of But Should Visit

 This post may contain affiliate links, from which we earn an income.
 Click here to read our affiliate policy.

-Ready to embark on a quieter yet equally majestic European adventure?
-Here’s your ultimate guide to the best-kept secrets across the continent – 11 cities you’ve likely never set foot in but definitely should.
+If you’re ready to embark on a quieter yet equally majestic European adventure, this is your ultimate guide to the best-kept secrets across the continent: 11 cool cities in Europe you’ve likely never set foot in but definitely should.
+Add these underrated destinations to your Europe bucket list for a refreshing twist on your next Europe vacation.

 1. Gjirokastër, Albania